Ontario Walleye Fishing | Ontario Fly In Walleye Fishing

 The smaller inland lakes of Nakina also produce the best tasting Walleyes, which are far superior in taste and color to suspended big-water Walleyes that feed on fishy Lake Herring.

 Walleyes in our fly-in lakes are very common in the 1 to 3-pound range.
 You should catch a few in the 4 to 5-pound range during the day.
 Mid-spring before the big females go deep, you should catch a few in the 25 to 28-inch range and you can sacrifice numbers and try to fish deeper for 28 to 30-inch Walleyes.
 In the heat of summer, the 1 to 3-pound Walleyes are still the most common.
 Trolling close to shore at dusk and at night should produce a few Walleyes over 30 inches.
-On occasion, Walleyes in the 10 to 18-pound range get caught and released on our fly-in lakes.
+On occasion, Walleyes in the 10 to 18-pound range are caught and released at our fly-in fishing lodges and Outpost camps.

 Right after ice out until the first week in June 95% of the Walleyes will be caught within 10 feet of shore or in river current.
 The Walleyes are either spawning or just finish spawning.
 When the Walleyes are finished spawning, the really big females will go deeper but the small females and most of the males will still stay close to shore around the spawning beds.
 Where ever you see sand or current, there is a good chance the Walleyes were spawning there.